TACC/coe-332-sp23/docs/unit10/development.rst

 =======================

-Development of the software systems for our final projects should be performed on the ISP server.
-The containers built and run on ISP02 will be ephemeral - only lasting long enough to test and debug new features.
+Development of the software systems for our final projects should be performed on the Jetstream VMs.
+The containers built and run on individual user VMs will be ephemeral - only lasting long enough to test and debug new features.
 They should never be seen by end users.
 After going through this module, students should be able to: